pigroupe/cmf-sfynx/app/logs/README.md

-CMF-PI Bundles
+CMF PI-ORCHESTRA Bundles
 =====================

-Cmf-Pi is not just the description you just read above.
+piOrchestra is not just the description you just read above.
 It also allows you to create your own CMS.
 It's a CMF easy to use, build your own template (layout), add your own custom block with your own logic, build all the widget you need.
-That it what Orcherstra is made for.
+That it what CMF piOrchestra is made for.

 ## Structure of the framework